Akim-boyarin/Akim-boyarin/README.md

 ### Akim Boyarinov
-Junior Front-end developer.
+Hello, I'm a Front-end developer.

-In my opinion, Front-end development is a good opportunity to grow as a person.
-Let's write something.
+There's something like a miracle to create an application by code.

 #### My contacts:
 * e-mail: akim.boyarinov@gmail.com